-Before I begin wiring the new smoke alarm, I’ll take a moment to explain the two types of electrical wire that I’ll be using.
+Before I begin wiring the new smoke alarm, I’ll take a moment to explain the two types of electrical cable that I’ll be using.

 NM-B 14/3 wire means Non-Metallic 14 gauge, 3 conductor plus ground.
-The ‘B‘ designates the application – for exposed or concealed work in normally dry locations.
+The ‘B‘ designates the application – for exposed or concealed work in normally dry locations such as inside the home.
 The conductors are:

 - Hot (black) or line side.